 Annual Water Withdrawal Reporting

 Any water withdrawal system (with some exemptions) with the capacity to withdraw 100,000 gallons per day or more must report amounts withdrawn to DEC annually.
+The "capacity" is determined by maximum potential withdrawal of the water source(s), not by the typical or actual withdrawal.
+For public water supplies the capacity includes redundant wells.

 Flowing artesian well